 1. Measured at Busbar.
 The amount of imported electricity from specified facilities or units as measured at the busbar; and

 2. Not Measured at Busbar.
-If the amount of imported electricity deliveries from specified facilities or units as measured at the busbar is not provided, report the amount of imported electricity as measured at the first point of delivery in California, including estimated transmission losses as required in section 95111(b), and the reason why measurement at the busbar is not known.
+If the amount of imported electricity from specified facilities or units as measured at the busbar is not provided, report the amount of imported electricity as measured at the first point of delivery in California, including estimated transmission losses as required in section 95111(b).

 (5) Imported Electricity Supplied by Asset-Controlling Suppliers.
-The reporting entity must separately report imported electricity supplied by asset-controlling suppliers recognized by ARB.
+The reporting entity must separately report imported electricity supplied by asset-controlling suppliers recognized by CARB.
 The reporting entity must:

-(A) Report the asset-controlling supplier standardized purchasing-selling entity (PSE) acronym or code, full name, and the ARB identification number;
+(A) Report the asset-controlling supplier standardized purchasing-selling entity (PSE) acronym or code, full name, and the ARB identification number (ARB ID);

 (B) Report asset-controlling supplier power that was not acquired as specified power, as unspecified power;